mn1del/rpigpio/README.md

 # rpigpio
-Testing GPIO recipes for the Raspberry Pi
+GPIO recipes for the Raspberry Pi